spryker/cakephp-statemachine/README.md

 License is not open source, but open code.

-The modules offered are provided free of charge by Spryker Systems GmbH.
-They are experimental, but under the Spryker License (see LICENSE file) and can be used.
+The plugin is offered are provided free of charge by Spryker Systems GmbH and can be used in any CakePHP project.
+They are experimental and under the Spryker Sandbox License (see LICENSE file).
 However, Spryker does not warrant or assume any liability for errors that occur during use.
-Customers use the experimental module at their own risk.
-Spryker does not guarantee their full functionality neither does Spryker assume liability for any disadvantages related to the use of the experimental module.
-Spryker does not guarantee any updates, upgrades or similar to the experimental module.
-Furthermore, Spryker is not obliged to maintain and/or service the module.
-Customers are responsible for testing the experimental module's functionality before starting productive operation.
-By installing the experimental module, the customer agrees to these terms of use.
-Please do not use the experimental module if you do not agree to these terms of use!
+Spryker does not guarantee their full functionality neither does Spryker assume liability for any disadvantages related to the use of the experimental plugin.
+Spryker does not guarantee any updates, upgrades or similar to the experimental plugin.
+By installing the experimental plugin, the project agrees to these terms of use.
+Please check LICENSE every 90 days.

 ## Install